sawcordwell/sawcordwell.github.io/_drafts/possingham1997-1.md

   6| 0  0  0  0  0  0  0  1  1  1  1  1  1
 </pre>

+The forest patch should not be burned until the population is in the highest abundance class and the time since last fire is seven years.
+This strategy would result in a cycle of burning the forest at (6, 7) which will cause the state to move to (5, 0), then do no action as the state transitions through (6, 1), (6, 2)…(6, 7) and then burn again thereby restarting the cycle.

 [poss-tuck-97]: http://www.mssanz.org.au/MODSIM97/Vol%202/Possingham.pdf

 ### Reference
-> Possingham H    & Tuck G, 1997, ‘Application of stochastic dynamic programming to optimal fire management of a spatially structured threatened species’, *MODSIM 1997*, vol. 2, pp. 813–817.
+Possingham H    & Tuck G, 1997, ‘Application of stochastic dynamic programming to optimal fire management of a spatially structured threatened species’, *MODSIM 1997*, vol. 2, pp. 813–817.